Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter08.rst

             .. group-tab:: None

-:py:meth:`.Write.add_image_shape` comes in two versions: with and without width and height arguments.
+:py:meth:`.WriteTextViewCursor.add_image_shape` invokes :py:meth:`.Write.add_image_shape`, which comes in two versions: with and without width and height arguments.
 A shape with no explicitly set width and height properties is rendered as a miniscule image (about 1 mm wide).
 Call me old-fashioned, but I want to see the graphic, so :py:meth:`.Write.add_image_shape` calculates the picture's dimensions if none are supplied by the user.